 Matthew 14:16, “But Jesus said unto them, They need not depart; give ye them to eat.”

-Now, we come to the only miracle recorded in all four Gospels (Matthew 14:13-21; Mark 6:30-44; Luke 9:10-17; John 6:1-14).
-When evening came, the disciples came to Jesus and pointed out to Him that they were in an isolated wilderness.
-So, they suggested He send the crowds away to the villages for food (Matthew 4:15).
+Now we come to the only miracle recorded in all four Gospels (Matthew 14:13-21; Mark 6:30-44; Luke 9:10-17; John 6:1-14).
+When evening came, the disciples went to Jesus and pointed out to Him they were in an isolated wilderness.
+So, they suggested that He send the crowds away to the villages for food (Matthew 4:15).
 The disciples were shocked at Jesus' response (Matthew 4:16).

 They came back to report that there were five loaves of bread and two fish.
 Then Jesus told the crowd to sit down.
 He took the five loaves and two fish and looking up to heaven, gave thanks for the food.
 Breaking the loaves into pieces, He gave the bread and fish to His disciples to place before the people.
 And the crowd ate until they could hold no more!
 There were about 5,000 men there for that meal, and afterwards there were leftover twelve baskets.

-If we’re not careful, we miss some key words from Jesus.
-Often, we are so caught up in the meat of this miracle and rightly so.
+If we not careful, we miss some key words from Jesus.
+Often, we are so caught up in the meat of this miracle, and rightly so.
 Jesus used five loaves and two fish to feed five thousand men.
 Notice: Jesus could have served the people Himself, but He chose to use His disciples to serve and feed the people.